Jamie Lenman: Personal life

 Lenman has long been friends with Xtra Mile label mate Frank Turner, the two have featured on each other's records with Lenman appearing on Turner's "The Ladies Of London Town" from his 2007 album Sleep Is for the Week, whilst the same year Turner appeared on the Reuben track "Deadly Lethal Ninja Assassin" from in Nothing We Trust.
 Lenman also directed the music video for Turner's "Reasons Not to Be an Idiot" in 2008, a song that Lenman would later cover on the banjulele in response to Turner covering the Reuben track "Christmas is Awesome".
 Turner has covered various Reuben tracks in the past, including drunkenly performing both his own material and Reuben covers for two hours at Two Thousand Trees Festival's "Camp Reuben" in 2008 after Reuben who were booked to play split up.
 Turner performed at the camp again in 2013, covering "Freddy Krueger" with Guy watching in the audience.
 Lenman and Turner performed "Good Luck" by Reuben at Xtra Mile's Christmas 2013 Party, with the recording going out on XFM.

 Lenman is teetotal.
-Lenman is married to his wife Lena, who is a burlesque dancer.
-Lena Lenman performed vocals on Lenman's first solo album, as well as accompanying him on tour to sing her parts, she has also appeared in Lenman's music videos for "All the Things You Hate About Me, I Hate Them Too", "It's Hard to be a Gentleman", and "Like Me Better".
+His wife Lena Lenman is a burlesque dancer, who performed vocals on Lenman's first solo album, as well as accompanying him on tour to sing her parts, she has also appeared in Lenman's music videos for "All the Things You Hate About Me, I Hate Them Too", "It's Hard to be a Gentleman", and "Like Me Better".